 2. Any deductible or self-insured retention amount or other similar obligation under the insurance policies shall be the sole obligation of the Contractor.

-3. The State will be defended, indemnified and held harmless to the full extent of any coverage actually secured by the Contractor in excess of the minimum requirements set forth above.
-The duty to indemnify the State under this Contract shall not be limited by the insurance required in this Contract.
+3. The duty of the Contractor to indemnify the State as required elsewhere under this Contract shall not be limited by the insurance required in this Contract.

-4. The insurance required in this Contract, through a policy or endorsement(s), shall include a provision that the policy and endorsements may not be canceled or modified without thirty (30) days’ prior written notice to the undersigned State agency.
+4. Contractor shall not cancel or cause the insurance required in this Contract to be in breach of these requirements without Contractor providing thirty (30) days’ prior written notice to the undersigned State agency (10 days for non-payment of premium).

-5. The Contractor waives and agrees to require their insurer to waive their rights of subrogation against the State of Indiana.
+5. The Contractor waives and agrees to require their insurer to waive their rights of subrogation against the State of Indiana for claims that arise out of the Contractor under the CGL and Automobile policies, except to the extent that the damage or loss was caused by the State.

-C. Failure to provide insurance as required in this Contract may be deemed a material breach of contract entitling the State to immediately terminate this Contract.
+C. Failure to provide insurance as required in this Contract may be deemed a material breach of contract entitling the State to terminate this Contract after the notice and cure period provided for herein.
 The Contractor shall furnish a certificate of insurance and all endorsements to the State before the commencement of this Contract.

 29. Key Person(s).

-A. If both parties have designated that certain individual(s) are essential to the services offered, the parties agree that should such individual(s) leave their employment during the term of this Contract for whatever reason, the State shall have the right to terminate this Contract upon thirty (30) days’ prior written notice.
+A. If both parties have designated that certain individual(s) are essential to the services offered, the parties agree that should such individual(s) leave their employment during the term of this Contract for whatever reason, the Contractor shall promptly replace such key person with an individual that is reasonably acceptable to the State.

 B. In the event that the Contractor is an individual, that individual shall be considered a key person and, as such, essential to this Contract.
 Substitution of another for the Contractor shall not be permitted without express written consent of the State.